spinspire/pocketbase-sveltekit-starter/frontend/README.md

 npm run build
 ```

-Now you can serve production compiled version of the frontend using the backend
-or any static file web server.
-You can preview the production build with
+The above generates output in the `build` folder.
+Now you can serve production compiled version of the frontend using the backend (with `--publicDir ../frontend/build`), any static file web server, or `npm preview`.
-`npm preview`.